jackdomleo7/jackdomleo.dev/content/blog/2020/how-i-went-from-a-retail-assistant-at-17-to-landing-a-developer-role-at-19.md

 ### IT/Developer Apprentice

 This was a difficult role to apply for.
 There weren't many software apprenticeships out there.
-I hadn't recieved any replies.
+I hadn't received any replies.
 I had no previous experience in software whatsoever.
 I tried a new tactic: I signed up with an apprenticeship training provider.
 It was their job to find me interviews.
-An apprenticeship training provider will provide you the training you need to complete your apprenticeship.
+An apprenticeship training provider will provide you with the training you need to complete your apprenticeship.
 However it is not free, and therefore they need to find a full-time employer so they can pay for your training, through what's called an [Apprenticeship Levy](https://www.gov.uk/guidance/manage-apprenticeship-funds).
 The idea is: You spend 20% of your time doing apprenticeship work, and 80% of your time doing work for your employer.

 Every apprenticeship is different: There are different levels of apprenticeships, different completion periods, and different training providers.
 I received my first interview for an IT/Developer Apprentice role at an airline at East Midlands Airport called [flybmi](https://en.wikipedia.org/wiki/Flybmi).
 I turned up 45 minutes early on a really hot day in a suit and tie, dripping in sweat and nervously shaking - my interviewers were wearing shorts and a t-shirt...
 I felt stupid and uncomfortable.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">When I go for <a href="https://twitter.com/hashtag/developer?src=hash&amp;ref_src=twsrc%5Etfw">#developer</a> interviews, I dress for the job I have applied for.<br><br>These can be non-customer-facing roles.
 I wear what I usually wear, smart casual:<br><br>- Polo shirt<br>- Casual jacket<br>- Jeans/Chinos<br>- Clean trainers<br><br>I don&#39;t wear a suit &amp; tie.
 It&#39;s not me.<a href="https://twitter.com/hashtag/100DaysOfCode?src=hash&amp;ref_src=twsrc%5Etfw">#100DaysOfCode</a></p>&mdash; Jack Domleo (@jackdomleo7) <a href="https://twitter.com/jackdomleo7/status/1272464988515569665?ref_src=twsrc%5Etfw">June 15, 2020</a></blockquote>

-Before I drove home from the interview, I recieved a phone call congratulating me on getting the job!
-They loved my enthusiasm towards software and IT.
-I was enrolled into a 13 month apprenticeship program at a level 3 (I should have ideally been on a level 4).
+Before I drove home from the interview, I received a phone call congratulating me on getting the job!
+They loved my enthusiasm for software and IT.
+I was enrolled into a 13-month apprenticeship program at a level 3 (I should have ideally been on a level 4).
 I learned so much in my apprenticeship, and was drawn into front-end and web development.
 Special thanks to [Tim Moore](https://www.linkedin.com/in/tijamo) and [George Smith](https://www.linkedin.com/in/george-smith-8210428b) for putting up with me and taking the time to train me!

 I **never completed** my apprenticeship.

-The airline collapsed after six months of my employment (I promise I had nothing directly to do with it) making myself and my colleauges **redundant and unemployed**.
+The airline collapsed after six months of my employment (I promise I had nothing directly to do with it) making myself and my colleagues **redundant and unemployed**.
 I was worried I would have to restart my apprenticeship at a new company, redo the last six months, and delay the completion.
-My training provider worked hard to find companies who were willing to take on an apprentice that was half-way through their appenticeship, but it was difficult for them.
+My training provider worked hard to find companies who were willing to take on an apprentice that was half-way through their apprenticeship, but it was difficult for them.
 There weren't many options out there.
 My former flybmi colleagues suggested I leave the apprenticeship and go for a junior role instead, because they believed I had the skills and passion necessary for a junior role.

 ### Junior Developer